 Certificate IV in Marketing and Communication

-- learn from marketing and advertising experts
+- social media marketing and advertising

 This program has been developed by RMIT’s College of Business with extensive input from industry to ensure your learning prepares you effectively for current and future industry needs.